‘He’s a war criminal’: Elite Putin security officer defects

 “If this is from the budget, then the question is, ‘Is it not too much to spend this kind of money on one person?’” he said.
 “If it’s not from the budget, then it’s total corruption.”

-Russia’s February invasion of Ukraine was a breaking point, he said.
+Russia’s invasion of Ukraine was a breaking point, he said.
 He told his wife he wanted out.
-He didn’t want their young daughter brainwashed in pre-school, where children were doing patriotic salutes and being told about bombs.
+He didn’t want their young daughter brainwashed in preschool, where children were doing patriotic salutes and being told about bombs.

 “This is not the future I would like for my child,” he said.